 These moments have helped me evolve as an artist and as a human.

 Unkown homeless man, This image was taken near the old Kingdom stadium in downtown Seattle, 1998.
 Camera – Yashika, 50mm lens

-Here Are the Types of Portrait Photography You Should Know About to Plan Your Portrait Session
+Here Are the Types of Portrait Photography You Should Know About

-Too often, memories of people we love are relegated to school photos, casual snapshots, “selfies,” or inexpensive department store photo packages shot in markedly artificial and brightly lit settings.
+As a Seattle Portrait Photographer too often, memories of people we love are relegated to school photos, casual snapshots, “selfies,” or inexpensive department store photo packages shot in markedly artificial and brightly lit settings.
 Better than nothing, these photos mark the passage of time and stages of growth, but only rarely do they produce a real treasure.

 Every family can benefit from thoughtful and artistically composed portraits of family members, together and separately.
 Such photos are an investment in your memories, and will be treasured for years to come.
 To determine the best setting and portrait type for you or your family, Kyle will help you plan the photo session and choose an appropriate environment or a favorite locale for the shoot.

 The first thing to understand are the different types (sub-genres) of Portrait Photography:

 Traditional Photo Portraits usually depict a subject, carefully posed by the photographer to help them appear their best, looking directly into the camera.